 The injection may feel uncomfortable depending on the area treated.
 Pain is very much an individual response and everyone may feel differently about it.
 Most preparations are formulated with a local anaesthetic to provide a more comfortable treatment.

 Results are immediate after the treatment.
-However there maybe localised swelling or less often bruising which should settle within a week.
+However, there may be localised swelling or less often bruising which should settle within a week.

 What are the risks of dermal fillers?

-Every procedure involves a certain amount of risk, and it is important that you understand that risks involved.
+Every procedure involves a certain amount of risk, and it is important that you understand the risks involved.
 An individual’s choice to undergo a procedure is based on the comparison of the risk to potential benefit.
 Although the majority of patients do not experience these complications, you should discuss each of them with your practitioner to make sure you understand the risks, potential complications, and consequences of dermal filler injections: